Anachrony (2017) – Temporal anomalies, fractures and paradoxes

 TECHNICAL SHEET

-Number of games played: 3
+Number of games played: 4 (solo and 3 players)

-Best player configuration: 3-4
+Best player configuration: 3

 Level: experienced player